stephengold/MonkeyWrench/README.md

 the buildscript downloads about 230 MBytes of test data from maven.org .
 On subsequent runs, startup should go more quickly.

-The app also looks for (optional) test data in "../ext/glTF-Sample-Models/2.0" relative to the project root.
+The application also looks for (optional) test data in "../ext/glTF-Sample-Models/2.0" relative to the project root.
 These data (about 3.7 GBytes) can be installed using Bash and [Git]:
 + `cd ..`